 5. Customs Declaration

-All goods imported into or exported out of Cambodia must be declared and duty and taxes are payable on them unless they are covered by an exemption or such duty and taxes are suspended.
+All goods imported into or exported out of Cambodia must be declared and paid on duty and taxes unless they are covered by an exemption, or such duty and taxes are suspended.

 A declaration is made by submitting a duly completed and signed Customs Declaration form (also known as the Single Administrative Document (SAD)) electronically through ASYCUDA World and in hardcopy at a Customs clearance office, together with the following minimum supporting documents :